 A commissioner's permit is required before a directed fishery may be prosecuted for hagfish.
 This permit may restrict depth, dates, area, and gear, establish minimum size limits, and require logbooks and/or observers, or any other condition determined to be necessary for conservation and management purposes.
 Gear is restricted to 3,000 gallons in volume using any combination of gear types included Korean style traps, buckets, and barrels per vessel.
 In 2018 six hagfish management areas were created within the Southeast Region.
-In 2018, two commissioner's permits were issued for directed fishing of hagfish in the Southeast Region.
+In 2019, one commissioner's permit was issued for directed fishing of hagfish in the Southeast Region.
+There has been an increase in interest in this fishery with several fishermen requesting information late in 2019 with the anticipation of obtaining permits in 2020.

 The developing directed fishery for hagfish in the Southeast region has a total guideline harvest level (GHL) of 120,000 lbs.
+In 2019 a total of 110,146 pounds of hagfish were harvested in the directed fishery.
 The primary species caught is E. deani and a market has been developing for Alaskan hagfish where they are sold for food.
 Currently in the Westward, Central, and Southeast Regions hagfish are allowed up to 20% as bycatch in aggregate with other groundfish during directed fisheries for groundfish.

-- B. Dogfish and other sharks - 1.
-Research
+B. Dogfish and other sharks

 The Division of Sport Fish-Southcentral Region collected harvest and fishery information on sharks through the groundfish harvest assessment program although no specific research objectives were identified.
-Interviews were conducted representing 2,645 boat-trips and 12,472 angler-days of effort targeting all species in 2018.
-Interviewed anglers caught 8 salmon sharks but kept only one and caught 2,002 spiny dogfish and kept 3.
-Length measurements were obtained from one sleeper shark (Contact Martin Schuster).
+Interviews were conducted representing 2,687 boat-trips and 13,117 angler-days of effort targeting groundfish species in 2019.
+Interviewed anglers caught seven salmon sharks but kept only two, caught two sleeper sharks and did not retain any, and caught 2,666 spiny dogfish and kept 10.
+Biological data were obtained from one salmon shark and two spiny dogfish (Contact Martin Schuster).